MelisaApriliani/ScheineGenerator/README.md

 DATABASE_PASSWORD=your_password
 DATABASE_NAME=Schein

-5. Run TypeORM migrations to create the database schema: npm run typeorm migration:run
+5. Run TypeORM migrations to create the database schema

+npx tsc
+npx typeorm migration:run -d dist/ormconfig.js

 note: there are 2 migrations in this backend subproject (/src/migration). make sure you your database schema correctly generated with some predefined data in these tables: doctor,healthcare_facility,insurance_provider, hospital_treatment_perscription_type, schein_type

 6. Start the backend server

 npm run build
 npm start

+### Set Up the Frontend

+1. Navigate to the frontend folder

+cd frontend

+2. Install dependencies

+npm install

+3. Start the frontend development server

+npm run dev

+4. Test frontend

+Test front end on browser using this url "http://localhost:5137

+note:if you are using different port on frontend, undate this line in app.ts in /backendAPI const corsOptions = {
+  origin: 'http://localhost:5173', //change it to your port
+  methods: ['GET', 'POST', 'PUT', 'DELETE'],
+  credentials: true,
+};